Be as Open to Influence as Possible

 A suburban, lower-middle-class boy, a few steps removed from the literary scene, he made his own scene out of the books of his library.
 He never feared influence—he devoured influences.
 He wanted to learn from them, even at the risk of their voices swamping his own…The term role model is so odious, but the truth is it’s a very strong writer indeed who gets by without a model kept somewhere in mind.
 I think of Keats.
 Keats slogging away, devouring books, plagiarizing, impersonating, adapting, struggling, growing, writing many poems that made him blush and then a few that made him proud, learning everything he could from whomever he could find, dead or alive, who might have something useful to teach him.

-This devouring, this insatiable hunger—for books, for words, for art—feels gluttonous, but it fuels me.
-Like Smith, my desk is covered with open books, their pages dogeared and furiously underlined.
+This insatiable hunger—for books, for words, for art—feels gluttonous, but it fuels me.
+Like Smith, my desk is covered with open books, their pages dog-eared and furiously underlined.
 My internet browser is similarly stuffed full of open tabs, each with a tasty morsel of something I want to keep eating.
 My excessive need for more is only curbed by an even stronger need to purge.
 I have to get it out.
 But I resist, I rest, and I wait for it to metabolize.
-I constantly have to remind myself that this uncomfortable period of waiting is crucial to my creative process.
+I constantly have to remind myself that this uncomfortable period of waiting is essential to my creative process.
 It’s why I write so slowly.
 Most of my writing happens in my head, sometimes consciously, but more often unconsciously.
 Everything I’ve ingested is being converted into energy that will fuel my next idea.
-(Walking usually helps speed up the process.)

 Something I find fascinating about the devouring phase is how a seemingly random book, article, or conversation will spark a connection that will unlock an idea.
 Or how a divergent path can lead me to my desired destination.
 These happy accidents are subtle; if I’m closed off in any way—too tired, too distracted, too cynical—I will miss them.
 I often think alone time is all I need to supercharge my ideas.
 However, being social (something I’m not always good at), moving my body, getting in nature, listening to music, watching films, and trying new things are also essential parts of my writing process.
 But none of these are as influential as reading.
 Reading changes everything.